FAQ - Frequently Asked Questions

-I don't send out my arrangements for previewing, instead, I offer a two-part alternative solution.
+By law, I can't send out my arrangements for previewing, instead, however I DO offer a two-part alternative solution.

 First, you may listen to FREE one minute audio samples of all my arrangements and other arranger's work (for which I've recorded vocal learning trax) on my website.
 Below are detailed instructions on how to navigate my site to listen to these demos.
 From the length of the instructions below, it may seem like a complicated process, but once you've followed through it once, you'll see how easy it is to listen to FREE demos!